Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

 This tells you immediately your issues are 100% water related.
 By simply repeating the process your guitar will continue to improve.
 If your guitar’s been dry for several months or several years, it may take 5-6 rounds of watering to build water content back into the woods.
 Remember that dry guitars most shops won’t even attempt to repair as it’s impossible to straighten warped woods using conventional methods.
 Our watering technique takes guitars shops call “non repairable” and puts them back to 100% playability and sound.

 Your luthier may be correct.
-When you dry out the woods on a guitar they warp causing movement, separation, and eventually cracks which are all structural.
-With that said, by putting water back into the woods it will move the woods back into their original position which is why this method works so well.
+When you dry out the woods on a guitar they warp and twist causing movement, separation, and eventually cracks which are all structural.
+With that said, by putting water back into the woods it will move the woods back into their original position which is why watering your guitar using the Zager technique works so well.
 Depending on how dry your guitar is it may require additional work from a shop but always start with hydration first, minimally 3 rounds of watering.

 If your guitar’s experiencing any of the signs of dryness listed at the top of this page your guitar’s woods are dry.
-These symptoms have been documented and verified by EVERY guitar manufacturer in the USA.
+These symptoms have been documented and verified by EVERY guitar manufacturer and builder in the world.

 This is because your guitar was on its back when you watered it.
 It can also be caused by water being introduced back into the woods of an extremely dry guitar.
 Your guitar must be standing up vertically when doing the process as the woods at the bottom are thicker.
 Generally we find as your woods settle after the hydration process and water dissipates most of these spots disappear.

 This is caused by water being introduced back into the woods of an extremely dry guitar and is very common.
-Usually we find this dissipates as the water absorbs into the grains.
+This will dissipate in time as the water absorbs into the grains.

-When your guitar got dry the woods on the neck contracted and shrank leaving the metal frets sticking out.
-All Mr. Zager does with these guitars is takes a small piece of fine grit sand paper and folds it over a few times making it thicker and runs it lightly down the side of the neck going over those protruding frets.
+When your guitar got dry the woods on the neck contracted and shrank leaving the metal frets sticking out like barbs.
+On guitars like this Mr. Zager simply takes a small piece of fine grit sand paper and folds it a few times making it thicker and runs it lightly down the side of the neck going over those protruding frets.
 This smooths them out so they’re no longer hurting your fingers.

-Yes this can happen and is actually common on guitars with really dried woods.
+Yes this can happen and is actually common on guitars with extremely dried woods.
 At the top of this page you’ll see the key indicator of a dried out guitar is cracks.
 What you didn’t realize is your guitars woods were already cracking inside, which is why its face dropped several millimeters giving you buzzing strings.
-Introducing water back into the woods causes the woods to expand back into original position and is now exposing what was already underneath, a crack.
+Introducing water back into the woods causes the woods to expand back into original position and is now exposing what was already underneath, A CRACK.
 This is nothing to be alarmed about as cracks are common on acoustics https://www.texasmonthly.com/arts-entertainment/trigger/ and are easily repaired using a few drops of glue as Mr. Zager demonstrates on this page.
-The good thing is you just took a guitar that most shops would have considered non repairable and repaired it to within 1% of its original playability and sound.
+The good thing is you just took a guitar that most shops would have considered non repairable and repaired it to within 1% of its original playability and sound, for free.

 This is very common.
 If you refer to the top of this page you’ll see “loose braces” are one of the first signs of a dried out guitar.
-This happens because as the woods of the face and back dry, they sink which lowers the face and pushes in the back.
+This happens because as the woods of the face and back dry, they sink which lowers the face and pushes in the bracing.
 At this point the braces are already loose.
-When you then put water back into the woods, it moves the face and back into their original position.
-This back and forth movement that can cause a brace to loosen or fall out.
-This is nothing to be alarmed about as a brace can be reinstalled using a few drops of Elmers glue.
-On a positive note, you just repaired your guitar bringing it back to within 1% of its original playability and sound for free.
+When you then put water back into the woods, it moves the face and back (and bracing) into their original position.
+This back and forth movement can cause a brace to loosen or fall out.
+This is nothing to be alarmed about as bracing can be reinstalled using a few drops of Elmers glue.
+On a positive note, you just repaired your guitar bringing it back to within 1% of its original playability without spending hundreds of dollars.

 Here’s a secret many guitar shops don’t talk about.
 99% of buzzing, playability and sound issues can be solved with water.
 When a guitar gets dry the face lowers 1-2 millimeters.
-This lowers the strings closer to the fretboard causing buzzing, playability, sound issues and throws off the geometry of the entire instrument.
+This lowers the strings closer to the fret board causing buzzing, playability, sound issues and throws off the geometry of the entire instrument.
 To repair your guitar shops will recommend installing new frets, filing the frets, dressing the frets, building a new bridge, building a new saddle, building a new nut, replacing the entire neck.
-All these repairs can help alleviate issues caused by dryness but you’ll spend hundreds of dollars and your guitar still won’t be quite as good as it was new.
+All these repairs can help alleviate issues caused by dryness, but you’ll spend hundreds, even thousands of dollars and your guitar may not be quite as good as it was new.
 Another option is you can hydrate your guitar which will put the body parts back into original position fixing all these issues naturally for free.
 Why don’t shops talk about this?
 BECAUSE THEY CAN’T CHARGE YOU FOR IT.
 We’d like to say these practices are rare, but being in the guitar business 100 years we’ve seen it’s actually the norm.

 We keep our shop at 60-70% humidity depending on the season and recommend these numbers for all our models, especially our 80 and 900 Series guitars which have a higher-level bracing system.
 All guitars from all manufacturers must be stored in minimally 50% humidity at all times.
 On higher-level acoustics like our 80 and 900 series we recommend over 60%.
-If not the woods will warp causing playability and sound issues and will eventually crack.
-Damage can happen in a matter of weeks if conditions are severe.
+If not, the woods will warp causing playability and sound issues and will eventually crack.
+Damage can happen in a matter of weeks if conditions are dry enough.
 New guitars with high-quality solid woods and low action are most susceptible.
-Less expensive guitars with high action will not be affected like a precision-made solid wood guitar with low action.
+Less expensive laminate (plastic) guitars with high action and poor sound will not be affected like a precision-made solid wood guitar with low action.
 This type of damage is not warranted by any guitar manufacturer but it is repairable.

 Most mold eventually dries, turns to dust and disappears, but it does take some time for this to happen.
-Also remember what we did here is take a guitar that most shops would call non repairable and brought it back to 100% playability and sound, for free.
-Sometimes there will be some remnants of watering but on the positive side you didn’t spend hundreds of dollars on a repair that would have only given you 50% of your sound and playability back.
-We’ve had many clients over the years who took their guitars to shops for these repairs and after spending $500 and not having their guitar for several months, they got back a guitar that did not play or sound nearly as good as it once did.
+Also remember what we did here is take a guitar that most shops would call “non repairable” and brought it back to 100% playability and sound, for FREE.
+Sometimes there will be some remnants of watering but on the positive side you didn’t spend hundreds of thousands of dollars on a repair that would have only given you 50% of your sound and playability back.
+We’ve had many clients over the years who took their guitars to shops for these repairs and after spending $500 and not having their guitar for several months, they got back a guitar that did not play or sound nearly as good as it did originally.

-When Mr. Zager repairs a dried out guitar that’s been deemed “non repairable” the first thing he does is hydrate it using the method in this video and nearly 100% of these guitars play perfectly again. https://www.youtube.com/watch?v=y2F-IX1JlnA The thing he does differently though is he hydrates these guitars multiple times.
-If you have a guitar that’s been dry for months or YEARS it may need 3, 5 or even 7, 72 hour rounds of hydration because it takes time building water in a guitar that may have zero water content.
+When Mr. Zager repairs a dried guitar that’s been deemed “non repairable” by multiple shops, the first thing he does is hydrate it using the method in this video and nearly 100% of these guitars play perfectly again. https://www.youtube.com/watch?v=y2F-IX1JlnA The one thing he does differently though is he hydrates these guitars multiple times.
+If you have a guitar that’s been dry for months or YEARS it may need 3, 5 or even 7 rounds of water because it takes time building water content in a guitar that been dry for years where water content is near zero.
+This video talks about this in more detail. https://youtu.be/ExPNMfkLFqw

 No guitar company warrants damage from dryness but Mr. Zager provides all the knowledge he’s gained in working with guitars over 80 years which allows most of our players to fix their own guitars free of charge.
-With that said if you’re the type that is not “hands on” most shops like Guitar Center can repair these issues in a short amount of time for little investment.
-Mr. Zager also services guitars on our service page at http://zager.com/service
+With that said if you’re the type that is not “hands on” most small shops and Guitar Center can repair these issues in a short amount of time for little investment, and without the $200 in back and forth shipping fees sending it to us.
+If you’d still like to send it to us please visit our service page at http://zager.com/service